TheOtherBrian1/pg_net/README.md

 | ------- | ------- | -------- |
 | SUCCESS | ok      | (,,)     |
 ```
-The expected return should include `<status_code>, <headers>, <body>` in the response field.
+When the tests encounter a SUCCESS status, they anticipate the response field to be populated with the tuple `(<status_code>, <headers>, <body>)`.
+However, because timed-out responses are mislabled as successful, this field remains unpopulated, leading to discrepancies.
 One fix would be to adjust the [worker.c](https://github.com/supabase/pg_net/blob/master/src/worker.c) to yield an 'ERROR' code upon timeouts, but ongoing discussions around a potential breaking update in [issue 74](https://github.com/supabase/pg_net/issues/74) and [issue 62](https://github.com/supabase/pg_net/issues/62) suggest caution.

 While looking for an alternative solution, I ran two GET requests using the [Postman Echo API](https://learning.postman.com/docs/developer/echo-api/):